tomjoht/tomjoht.github.io/_posts/2022/10/2022-10-25-from-monkey-mind-to-ordered-consciousness.md

 <figure><img src="https://s3.us-west-1.wasabisys.com/idbwmedia.com/images/future-civilization-consciousness.jpg" alt="Complexity moves us toward greater consciousness" /><figcaption>The complexity of civilization, especially as it juxtaposes contradiction, differing points of view, and different roles and ways of being could have spurred consciousness to develop.</figcaption></figure>

 The overarching theme here is that as civilization grows complex and multifaceted, particularly in ways that prompt reflection, such as by being confronted with contradictory or opposing views or lifestyles, consciousness increases.
 These more complex scenarios prompt advanced thought.
-Csikszentmihalyi says,

-> The more complex any system, the more room it leaves open for alternatives, and the more things can go wrong with it.
-This is certainly applicable to the evolution of the mind: as it has increased its power to handle information, the potential for inner conflict has increased as well.
-(228)
+<figure><img src="https://s3.us-west-1.wasabisys.com/idbwmedia.com/images/emergence-of-consciousness.jpg" alt="Complexity moves us toward greater consciousness" /><figcaption>When you're confronted with contradiction or an alternate point of view that contrasts with your own, it might set off a state of reflection that leads to greater consciousness.</figcaption></figure>

-Csikszentmihalyi doesn't seem too concerned with how humans arrived at consciousness (or an advanced state of mind), only that they do experience consciousness, and the mental state of consciousness is one that drifts toward entropy.
+Overall, Csikszentmihalyi doesn't seem too concerned with how humans arrived at consciousness (or an advanced state of mind), only that they do experience consciousness, and the mental state of consciousness is one that drifts toward entropy.
 Granted, how humans became conscious is one of the big mysteries (and even defining the term usually takes psychologists several chapters), so his lack of a more concrete answer is understandable.
 However, before dismissing the possibility of a better answer, let's explore one more theory for how consciousness formed.

-<figure><img src="https://s3.us-west-1.wasabisys.com/idbwmedia.com/images/emergence-of-consciousness.jpg" alt="Complexity moves us toward greater consciousness" /><figcaption>When you're confronted with contradiction or an alternate point of view that contrasts with your own, it might set off a state of reflection that leads to greater consciousness.</figcaption></figure>

 ## Origins of consciousness &mdash; the bicameral mind hypothesis